MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-designer.md

 > Artifacts are the files that you want your build to produce.
 Artifacts can be nearly anything your team needs to test or deploy your app.
 For example, you've got a .DLL and .EXE executable files and .PDB symbols file of a C# or C++ .NET Windows app.
 >
 > To enable you to produce artifacts, we provide tools such as copying with pattern matching, and a staging directory in which you can gather your artifacts before publishing them.
-See [Artifacts in Team Build](build/artifacts.md).
+See [Artifacts in Azure Pipelines](build/artifacts.md).

 ## Enable continuous integration (CI)